Democratic Autonomous Administration of North and East Syria: Ethnic groups

 There are also smaller minorities of Armenians throughout Northern Syria as well as Chechens in Ras al-Ayn.

 Languages

 Regarding the status of different languages in the autonomous region, its "Social Contract" stipulates that "all languages in Northern Syria are equal in all areas of life, including social, educational, cultural, and administrative dealings.
 Every people shall organize its life and manage its affairs using its mother tongue."
-In practice, Arabic and Kurmanji are predominantly used across all areas and for most official documents, with Syriac being mainly used in the Jazira Region with some usage across all areas while Turkish and Circassian are also used in the region of Manbij.
+In practice, Arabic and Kurmanji are predominantly used across all areas and for most official documents, with Syriac being mainly used in the Jazira Region with some usage across all areas.

 The four main languages spoken in Northern Syria are the following, and are from three different language families: